Thursday, February 17, 2011

 The Platitudinous Mitt Romney

-I recently picked up a copy of No Apology: The Case for American Greatness, a new book by Mitt Romney, the former governor of Massachusetts and a current frontrunner for the Republican presidential nomination in 2012.
+Back in April I picked up a copy of No Apology: The Case for American Greatness, a new book by Mitt Romney, the former governor of Massachusetts and a current frontrunner for the Republican presidential nomination in 2012.
 Flipping it over so that I could read the description on the back of the jacket, I found that the publishers had printed the following excerpt from the text:

 It is time for America to pursue the difficult course ahead, to confront the looming problems, to strengthen the foundations of our prosperity, and to secure the sources of our liberty and safety.
 The sacrifice and hard work will not sap our national energy; they will restore it.
 I'm one of those who believe that America is destined to remain as it has been since the birth of the republic - the brightest hope of the world.
 And for that belief, I do not apologize.